๐Ÿ€

 Beyond the Super Bowl

-While the Super Bowl gets all the attention, sports fans gather year-round for NBA playoffs, March Madness, World Series, Stanley Cup, and regular season games.
-This guide covers snack planning for any watch party, whether you're hosting 5 friends or 50.
+The Super Bowl gets the biggest spreads, but sports fans gather year-round for NBA playoffs, March Madness, the World Series, the Stanley Cup, and regular season games.
+The food math is the same across all of them, so this guide covers snack planning for any watch party from 5 friends to 50.

 The Ultimate Snack Spread